Tixit/Gem.js/README.md

 * **`val`** - Gets and sets some value that a block has.
 This will never be the same as either `text` or `selected`. `Radio`, `Select`, `TextArea`, and `TextField` all have this property.

 This is a standard event that many blocks can emit:
 * **`change`** - Emitted when an important value of a block changes.
-This will always be either the block's `val` property or its `selected` property (but never both).
+This will always be either the block's `val` property or its `selected` property (but since no blocks have both, never both).
 Change events won't have any information passed with them - you can access the object itself if you need data from it.

 Some blocks have sub-blocks specifically related to them.
-For example, `Select` has `Option` blocks, and `Table` has `Row` blocks, and `Row` has `Cell` Blocks respectively.
+For example, `Select` has `Option` blocks, and `Table` has `Row` and `Header` blocks, and `Row` and `Header` have `Cell` blocks respectively.
 * There will also be a property with the name of the sub-block, but lower-case and plural, that contains either a map or a list of the sub-objects.
-For example, `Select` has a `options` map.
+For example, `Select` has an `options` map.
-* For these types of blocks, there will be a method on the main Block (examples of main Blocks: Select or Table) to create a new sub-block (e.g. Option or Row), append it to the calling block, and returns that sub-block.
+* For these types of blocks, there will be a method on the main block (examples of main blocks: `Select` or `Table`) to create a new sub-block (e.g. Option or Row), append it to the calling block, and returns that sub-block.
 The method will be named the same as the sub-block but in lower-case (e.g. selectBlock.option(...) will return an Option block).

 ### Button